How to pronounce “Nixtamal”?

 If you want that forAllSystem function, you can build your own with builtins, or the standalone nixpkgs.lib mirror, or add flake-utils — which now has a use case since we don’t have access to Nixpkgs or lib (but don’t blindly use eachDefaultSystem).

-If this feel unergonomic, this is tradeoff for using flakes — which has pros & cons against Classic Nix as you must define upfront your supported systems (& you must do it correctly, meaning you don’t declare systems you don’t support or haven’t tested as well as supporting all systems that are actually supported else users that could be supported have their ability to try removed).
+If this feels unergonomic, this is tradeoff for using flakes — which has pros & cons against classic Nix as you must define upfront your supported systems (& you must do it correctly, meaning you don’t declare systems you don’t support or haven’t tested as well as supporting all systems that are actually supported else users that could be supported have their ability to try removed).

 Classic Nix, you let the downstream user decide (even unsafely) what system means & only MY-PACKAGE.meta.platform to assert system support.